torbsd/torbsd.github.io/faq.md

 Ultimately diversity *does* mean asking much broader questions.
-More diversity in operating systems, hardware, SSL versions, geographical locations, the list could continue endlessly.
+More diversity in operating systems, hardware, SSL versions, geographical locations, etc., the list could continue endlessly.
 It's the right question to ask, but __TDP__ is only beginning to provide a small piece of a response.